Brico87/seed-kafka/examples/quarkus/README.md

 ### Maven plugin

 The "build-helper" plugin has been included in the projects POM.
-The detection should be automatic.
+The sources detection is automatic when running the Maven "compile" job.